What is Accounting? – The Basics of Accounting

 The principles of accounting establish that all companies are obliged to keep their accounts except in the following cases:

-- In the case of a natural person covered by the module regime: they are only required to keep invoices in chronological order.
+• A natural person covered by the module regime is only required to keep invoices in chronological order.

 In other words, the following companies are required to keep accounting records: